To the official DCGS Web Site.

 We have seen far too many take an interest in genealogy later in life and then lament - "Oh, if only I had asked aunt/uncle/grandma/grandpa so-and-so about this before they passed away!
 They would know!"
 And thus begins the long trek through courthouses and libraries.

 Here, on this site, you may learn about our History, Projects, Accomplishments, People and Schedule (below).
 Feel free to browse around and explore our web site.
 We believe that you will find some interesting (perhaps even fascinating) and fun to browse material.
 We have a few OnLine Resources to help you with your Douglas County research, with more coming in the future.
-We also have the society's landmark accomplishment, the Heritage Book of Douglas County, for sale.

 We have attempted to ensure that, mostly, any short term interest stuff (any pages without the normal menu seen above at left) open in a new tab or window so you can just close it when you are finished.